-Neal Robinson teaches design and construction logics in both the graduate level design sequence and the undergraduate core curriculum.
+Neal Robinson is an assistant professor of practice in architecture at the University of Michigan’s Taubman College of Architecture and Urban Design.
+He teaches design and construction logics in both the graduate-level design sequence and the undergraduate core curriculum.
 He is the former coordinator of the Summer 3G Design Fundamentals course as well as Design Fundamentals 1 for undergraduates.
-Recently taught classes include, “Institutions” graduate design studio, “Wallenberg” thesis studio for undergraduate seniors and Devils, Details and Do-Overs – a graduate level experimental seminar.
-Robinson directed the college's former Florence, Italy, study abroad program at Villa Corsi-Salviati in Sesto Fiorentino, and continues to lead students in study abroad opportunities.
-Most recently, in May 2017, he traveled with students to Australia, New Zealand and New Caledonia.
+Recently taught classes include the Institutions graduate design studio, Wallenberg thesis studio for undergraduate seniors, and Devils, Details, and Do-Overs, a graduate-level experimental seminar.
+Robinson directed Taubman College’s former study abroad program at Villa Corsi-Salviati in Sesto Fiorentino, Florence, Italy, and continues to lead students in study-abroad opportunities.
+Most recently, in May 2017, he traveled with students to Australia, New Zealand, and New Caledonia.